src1138/VMFB/README.md

 The Timer and Powerbank Keep-Alive are not essential and you don't have to populate the parts for them if you don't need/want to use them.

+# CRITICAL COMPONENTS

+This project uses commodity components, and you can confidently use alternatives with similar specs.
+There are a few points to keep in mind.

+- For the phototransistors, they should have a photocurrent of around 10mA.
+If they have a lower photocurrent, you should replace the 10K resistors on the non-invertine op amp imputs with a higher value.
+For  instance, if your phototransistors have a photocurrent of ~1mA, use a 100K resistor intead.
+- I use NE555Ps here - you could use other models, but keep in mind that the transistors controlling the IR LEDs (BD139) and motor (TIP41C) need a bit of current to their base.
+If for instance you use the CMOS 555 that can only source about 10mA, you may need to replace these transistors with ones that have more gain.

 # HOW IT WORKS

 ## States